 The President's Interfaith and Community Service Campus Challenge

 The University of North Florida has answered President Barack Obama's call to join the highly successful President's Interfaith and Community Service Campus Challenge (President's Challenge for short) for the second consecutive year.
-This is the third consecutive year for the White House initiative and all institutions of higher education have been invited to participate.
+This is the fourth consecutive year for the White House initiative and all institutions of higher education have been invited to participate.

 In May 2011, Obama first invited presidents of colleges and universities across the country to bring diverse religious groups together for a one-year commitment to interfaith cooperation and community service.
 Students and administrators were challenged to serve together on projects that strengthened their communities and united people of diverse religious and non-religious backgrounds.